 - We design, build, operate and modify all the equipment we use to communicate on the frequencies allowed by our licence conditions;

 - The amateur service and amateur satellite services are recognised internationally in the International Telecommunications Unions regulations (section 25).

 Radio amateurs use leading edge technology

 Ham’s lead the way with the use voice over IP (VoIP) technology over the internet to link repeaters all over the world.
-Our modes and techniques in relation to satellite communication, meteor-scatter, tropo-scatter, earth-moon-earth (Moon Bounce – EME), spread-spectrum, fast-scan & slow-scan television, high speed packet radio and regularly talking (not emailing or phoning) people all over the world on a regular basis.
+Our modes and techniques in relation to satellite communication, meteor-scatter, tropo-scatter, earth-moon-earth (Moon Bounce – EME), spread-spectrum, fast-scan & slow-scan television, software defined radio, high speed packet radio and regularly talking (not emailing or phoning) people all over the world on a regular basis.
 Australian amateurs are credited with the development of some of the first successful communications satellites ever launched.
 There is even a ham station on the International Space Station.
 This is hardly out dated technology!

 Radio amateurs encourage the use of broadband